David-EstradaSD/MovieApp_React/README.md

 # MovieApp_React  ( _Star Wars Films_ )

 ### Overview
 _MovieApp_React_ is my first React app that I connected to a database.
-Technically, I used a web API ( not an actual DB ) for simplicity.
+Technically, I used a web REST API ( not an actual DB ) for simplicity.
 I built this for fun while teaching myself React.

 ### Technologies
 * JavaScript, React
-* SWAPI ( The Star Wars API: https://swapi.dev/ )
+* SWAPI ( The Star Wars REST API: https://swapi.dev/ )
 * OOP fundamentals:
   * Inheritance
   * Re-usable components